More about this area

 The force says...

-With a population of over 2.2 million, West Yorkshire Police is the fourth largest force in the country comprising an economically, socially and culturally diverse population.
-There are five local authorities, with coterminous policing districts, covering both urban and rural communities.
+With a population of over 2.2 million, West Yorkshire Police is the fourth-largest force in the country comprising an economically, socially and culturally diverse population.
+There are five local authorities, covering urban and rural communities, with coterminous policing districts.

-The force hosts the National Police Air Service and the North East Counter Terrorism Unit.
-We collaborate across the Yorkshire and Humber Region around operational and support services and lead on the provision of scientific support.
+The force hosts the National Police Air Service and the North East Counter Terrorism Unit, which manages locally the threat from Daesh/Islamic State-inspired groups and the increasing threat from the extreme right wing.
+The Force collaborates across the Yorkshire and Humber Region around operational and support services and leads on the provision of scientific support.

 Disclaimer: the above statement has been prepared by West Yorkshire Police.
 The views and information in it are not necessarily those of HMICFRS.